Cleveland High School (Portland, Oregon): History

-Incidents

 In April 2019, Cleveland was the site of a controversy involving culinary arts students making a cake resembling blackface.
 This was four days after a small noose was found hanging in one of Cleveland's entry points and six months after swastikas and other antisemitic graffiti was found on Cleveland's walls and even on a flier advertising Cleveland's Jewish Student Union.

-On December 12, 2022, a 16-year-old student was shot and injured partially on school grounds.